krobus00/OneSignal-Nextjs-Sample/README.md

 Side-effects of OneSignal hook.

-We'll come back to the `useOneSignal` hook after getting the ID needed to initialize the OneSignal SDK.
+We'll return to the `useOneSignal` hook after getting the ID needed to initialize the OneSignal SDK.

 ## OneSignal

-OneSignal needs a special key called `appId` to initialize the SDK.
+OneSignal needs a unique key called `appId` to initialize the SDK.
 You can obtain this key by logging into your [OneSignal account](https://app.onesignal.com/); If you don't have an account, you will need to [signup for one](https://app.onesignal.com/signup) before continuing this tutorial.

 ### Create App

-On first login, you're presented a getting started page.
+On the first login, you're presented with a getting started page.
 Fill out the form and select the *Web* platform.

 ![Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/Screen_Shot_2021-05-19_at_11.01.43_AM.png](Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/Screen_Shot_2021-05-19_at_11.01.43_AM.png)

-Creating new app for the Web platform named *OneSignal Nextjs.*
+Creating a new app for the Web platform named *OneSignal Nextjs.*

 If you already have existing apps, you can create a new one using the Apps dropdown menu.